-In case of the liquidation of the fund pursuant to §§60 (1) and (2) InvFG, the management company shall receive remuneration amounting to 0.50% of the fund assets.
+In case of the liquidation of the fund prior to the end of its term pursuant to §§60 (1) and (2) InvFG, the management company shall receive remuneration amounting to 0.50% of the fund assets.

 18.2.
 Other expenses and costs